DaviCastellanos/ZemogaBlogClient/README.md

 Email: zemogaeditor@gmail.com
 Password: Zemog@1234

 Before logging into the client with the email address, open the gmail inbox of the user, an email with a code will be sent.
-That code is requiered to log in with the user's email address.
+That code is required to log in with the user's email address.

 ### API operations